Šar Mountains: Šar Mountains in Kosovo

 The Šar Mountains are located in the south and south-east of Kosovo, where 43.12% of the range is located.
-Many alpine and glacial mountain lakes are found on the Kosovar part of the Šar Mountains, especially south of the village of Dragaš, the area of Shutman and the region north of Vraca.
+Many alpine and glacial mountain lakes are found on the Kosovar part of the Šar Mountains, especially south of the town of Dragash, the area of Shutman and the region north of Vraca.
 The Brezovica ski resort, with an elevation of 900 m to 2524 m above sea level, is located north-east of the mountains.

-The mountain range in Kosovo is divided into three main zones:The zone of Ljuboten and Brezovica, the central zone of Prizren and the zone of Opoja and Gora.
+The mountain range in Kosovo is divided into three main zones: The zone of Ljuboten and Brezovica, the central zone of Prizren and the zone of Opoja and Gora.

 The mountains border the Kosovo Plain to the north-east and the Metohia Valley in the northwest.
 Kosovo consists of the most eastern tip and the most northern part of the mountain ridge.

-The Ljuboten peak and the mountain of Skopska Crna Gora create the Kačanik Gorge in Kosovo.
+The Ljuboten peak and the mountain of Skopska Crna Gora create the Kaçanik Gorge in Kosovo.
 The Šar Mountains are split from the Nerodimka Mountain by the Sirinić Valley.
 The Šar National Park is located in Kosovo.
 Villages and towns that are found near the mountain are: